expo/expo/docs/versions/v10.0.0/guides/assets.md

 ### In production

-Each time you publish your app, Exponent will upload your assets to Amazon CloudFront, a blazing fast CDN.
+Each time you publish your app, Expo will upload your assets to Amazon CloudFront, a blazing fast CDN.
 It does this in an intelligent way to ensure your deploys remain fast: if an asset has not changed since your previous deploy, it is skipped.
-You don't have to do anything for this to work, it is all automatically handled by Exponent.
+You don't have to do anything for this to work, it is all automatically handled by Expo.

 ## Preloading & caching assets